-8.15 The key diagramillustrative map of Stone, set out previously, shows a Neighbourhood Centre at Walton, which provides services and facilities, including daily retail convenience outlets.
-This Centre is identified within the retail hierarchy as part of Policy E8 and will be defined on the PoliciesProposals Map when the Sites & Allocations DPDSite Allocations Development Plan Document is prepared.
-(AM64) In relation to the scale and location of new housing it is not anticipated that an additional Neighbourhood Centre will be required as part of new residential development.
+8.15 The key diagram of Stone, set out previously, shows a Neighbourhood Centre at Walton, which provides services and facilities, including daily retail convenience outlets.
+This Centre is identified within the retail hierarchy as part of Policy E8 and will be defined on the Policies Map when the Site Allocations Development Plan Document is prepared.
+In relation to the scale and location of new housing it is not anticipated that an additional Neighbourhood Centre will be required as part of new residential development.

 8.16 It is fundamental to the delivery of the growth aspirations for Stone that the necessary infrastructure is in place, at the right time, to support the proposed developments.
-The Infrastructure Development Delivery Plan which accompanies the Plan for Stafford Borough addresses these matters specifically, and is considered in more detail in Chapter 1413.
-(AM65) Comments here are made on the infrastructure requirements of Stone as a whole, and specific requirements relating to the Strategic Development Location are discussed under the SDL site policy.
+The Infrastructure Delivery Plan which accompanies the Plan for Stafford Borough addresses these matters specifically, and is considered in more detail in Chapter 13.
+Comments here are made on the infrastructure requirements of Stone as a whole, and specific requirements relating to the Strategic Development Location (SDL) are discussed under the SDL site policy.
 In the case of the SDL sites, the fine details of the necessary infrastructure provision will be developed as part of the Master plan, which will be prepared as required by the site policy.